 You’ll know what content you should be creating more of by how much your audience engages with it.
 Yes, vanity metrics are mostly useless, but they can be indicators of what your audience wants more of.

 Of course, the best way to know what kinds of content your audience wants more is to talk with them.
 The comments and replies are where some of your most valuable data will be.
 And if you’ve taken the time to plan and schedule your content, you’ll have much more time to participate in those conversations.

 To help you get started, I’ve created a simple spreadsheet that will get you started with your first content creation session.
 Just add your email below, and I’ll send you a link to download the free editorial calendar template.

-Once you’ve signed up, I’ll sent the Content Calendar Template straight to your email inbox.
+Once you’ve signed up, I will send the Content Calendar Template straight to your email inbox.
 The template is in

-.xlsx format and can be easily imported to your spreadsheet tool fo choice.
+.xlsx format and can be easily imported to your spreadsheet tool of choice.
 It even works great in Google Sheets (my preference)!

 Creating content doesn’t have to be a daunting daily task.
 You don’t have to grind it out 365 days per year.
 If you take the time to implement a simple content creation system, it can be a breeze.